MaoZiming/papers/Topics/6 - Protection and Security/sel4.md

     - The basis of this formal model of the machine is the internal state of the relevant devices, collected in one record machine_state

 Proof

+Use a refinement proof.
+> A refinement proof establishes a correspondence between a high-level (abstract) and a low-level (concrete, or refined) representation of a system.

 - Prove by showing formal refinement
 - To show that a concrete state machine $M_2$ refines an abstract one $M_1$, it is sufficient to show that for each transition in $M_2$ that may lead from an initial state $s$  to a set of states $s',$ there exists a corresponding transition on the abstract side from an abstract state $\sigma$ to a set $\sigma'$